Satkriti-Singh/MiwokAppTabLayout/README.md

+# MiwokApp
-# MiwokApp displays lists of vocabulary words for the user to learn the Miwok language .
-It includes ArrayList with Adapter View and TabLayout
+It displays lists of vocabulary words for the user to learn the Miwok language .
+It includes ArrayList with Adapter View a